denten-books/plain-text/1-chapter.md

 26-8].

 The literary device offers no such permanence.
-It contains inscription of a qualitatively different kind from writing.
-Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading implement merely sumulates a book.
-The engineering of literary artifacts conceal a number of design choices, obscuring  the flows of code and codex under the familiar guise of surface representation.
+It contains inscription of a qualitatively different type.
+The computational reading implement, as we will observe in detail, merely simulates a book.
+The engineering of literary artifacts conceals a number of design choices, obscuring the flows of code and codex under the familiar guise of surface representation.
 The digital book is not just a book.
-It is a universal Turing machine, a machine, that besides incorporating the figures of reading and writing, holds the potential to effect all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
-It is finally to make it available to interpretation---that is to free play of ideas.
-I would like to know what happens in the metaphorical transference between the book and the apparatus emulating the book.
-Knowing in that sense allows one to consent, or, conversely, to resist elements of imposed structure.
+It is a universal Turing machine, which, besides incorporating the metaphors of reading and writing, holds the potential to enact all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to make the figure available for interpretation.
+It is to apprehend its revealed mechanics.
+And, it is to ask: What happens in the metaphorical transference between the book and the apparatus emulating the book?
+Literary criticism in the sense I describe here, allows one to perceive structures of governance: to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that